softwarecrash/Solar2MQTT/README.md

 **POWER:** Using a 3.3V DC Buck Converter that can handle up to 20V or a DC/DC or USB power currently.

 **WIFI:** The system defaults to AP mode on first setup.
 Surf to "Solar-AP" AP and then surf to http://192.168.4.1/ On this page configure WIFI and MQTT.
-Then you need to reboot the device either by the reboot botton or hard reboot.
-No changes are applied properly before reboot

 # Parts required to build one